rudrasish2001/Market-Sentiment-Macro-Geopolitical-Signal-Prediction/README.md

 <img width="1105" height="624" alt="image" src="https://github.com/user-attachments/assets/a107ce12-b018-4650-8fc6-ac53aabc2a81" />

 GRAPH: This graph summarizes the project by combining S&P 500 price dynamics with volatility-based stress regimes, momentum deterioration, and predicted dip signals.
-Highlighted points indicate periods where elevated risk conditions align with short-term market drawdowns.
+Highlighted points indicate periods where elevated volatility, deteriorating momentum, and macro stress align with short-term market drawdowns.

 (⚠️ DISCLAIMER: This project is for academic and research purposes only and does not constitute financial advice.)